How to get BRCGS certified

 The audit process and what to expect

 During the audit, a certified BRCGS Auditor will assess your compliance with the BRCGS standards.
 The auditor will review your documentation, conduct interviews with key personnel, and observe your processes in action.
-It is essential to be well-prepared for this process to ensure a smooth and successful audit.
+Therefore be prepared.

-Expect the auditor to focus on verifying compliance with specific industry requirements outlined in the BRCGS audit criteria.
+Expect the auditor to focus on verifying compliance with specific industry requirements.
 This differs from other standards, such as ISO 22000, which have a broader focus on food safety management systems.
 The BRCGS audit criteria are designed to provide a more comprehensive evaluation of your food safety practices, ensuring they align with industry-specific requirements.

 During the audit, be prepared to provide evidence of your compliance and demonstrate your commitment to food safety.
 The Food Safety Team, which plays a crucial role in implementing and maintaining the BRCGS standard, will be essential during the audit process.
 Their knowledge and expertise will help answer any questions and provide the necessary information to the auditor.